attractivechaos/plb2/README.md

 implement customized memory allocator just for the specific task but this, in my view, would not represent typical use cases.

+When plb was conducted in 2011, half of the languages in the figure above were not mature or even did not exist.
+It is exciting to see many of them have reached the 1.0 milestone and are gaining popularity among modern programmers.
+On the other hand, Python remains one of the two most used scripting languages despite its poor performance.
+In my view, this is because PyPy would not be officially endorsed while other JIT-based languages are not general or good enough.
+Will there be a language to displace Python in the next decade?
+I am not optimistic.

 ## <a name="table"></a>Appendix: Timing on Apple M1 Macbook Pro

 |Label    |Language  |Runtime|Version| nqueen | matmul | sudoku | bedcov |